gnappo1/SENG-LIVE-091123-Phase-4-Flask/README.md

 # Example Videos

-The following are the videos and solution for the live/remote program for 010923 Included with the videos are links to the worksheet given to students and the final solution code from that specific lecture.
+The following are the videos and solution for the live program for 091123-WEST Included with the videos are links to the worksheet given to students and the final solution code from that specific lecture.
 > Note: I often go back and clean up the solution code for students.
 There shouldn’t be any major differences outside of the organization.
 I did a particularly poor job of keeping my demo code inline with my comments during the first lecture, but the solution code should be organized correctly.  - ix